 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Tioconazole vaginal Dosing Information
+Tioconazole vaginal dosing information

 Usual Adult Dose for Vaginal Candidiasis:

-1 applicatorful once at bedtime
+Insert 1 applicatorful intravaginally once at bedtime.

 Usual Pediatric Dose for Vaginal Candidiasis: